pierrebai/resto/README.md

 ## AWS Lambda emulator

 The AWS Lambda emulator bridges Python's flask with the Lambda API.
-It takes flask request and response and convert them into the corresponding
+It takes the flask request and response and converts them into the corresponding
 Lambda event, context and result.

 The code is contained in the file `src/flask-app/aws_emulator.py`.
 It has three functions:

 - get_event(): creates an AWS Lambda event from the current flask request.
 - get_context(): creates a dummy AWS Lambda context.
-- convert_result(): converts a AWS Lambda result dictionary into a flask response.
+- convert_result(): converts an AWS Lambda result dictionary into a flask response.

 This allows writing a small flask app that emulates the AWS Lambda by calling the same implementation code.
-In our integration tests, we've found that this yields about 80x (yes eighty) times the speed of running AWS Lambda locally in docker.
-The reason for the amazing speed up is that Lambda starts and stops the docker for every request!
-In our application, using the AWS emulator cut the testing time from 15 minutes down to 10s.
+In our integration tests, we've found that this yields about 80x (yes eighty times) the speed of running AWS Lambda locally in docker.
+The reason for the amazing speed-up is that Lambda starts and stops the docker for *every* request!
+In our application, using the AWS emulator cuts the testing time from 15 minutes down to 10 seconds.

 # Setup